virialvill/all-the-news-react/README.md

 ```

-Once in NavItems we will create a local function sendSection on attach it to the link using onClick:
+Once in NavItems we will create a local function `sendSection` and attach it to the link using `onClick={sendSection}`:

 ```js
 import React from 'react';